Nobody really has to tell you that starting your own business is a significant step.

 Costs of the parts – If you ever need a part fixed, it’s not a bad idea to look around for a cheaper alternative.
 Refurbished components might save you a lot of money.

-Repair costs – If you could learn how to work on your own equipment, you can save a lot of money – but only if you know what you’re doing.
+Repair costs – As an owner-operator you could learn how to work on your own equipment, you can save a lot of money – but only if you know what you’re doing.
 If you don’t expect yourself to do it correctly, take into account how prices differ from town to town.
 If you start breaking down in a major city, you may discover that prices are drastically different from where you live.

 Downtime – Based on how long your truck is out of action, you might be losing a lot of money.
 To avoid losing money, try to schedule repair during pre-planned downtime.
 Parts should be replaced BEFORE they break.